• Recipes

 Instant Pot shown filled with chicken broth, diced potatoes, and onions before pressure cooking.

-1. Set the Instant Pot to sauté mode.
+1. Thicken - Set the Instant Pot to sauté mode.
 Stir together the cream and cornstarch in a measuring cup to make a slurry, then add to the pot and stir.
 Bring to a simmer and cook for 3-4 minutes until thickened.

 Potato soup shown in an Instant Pot topped with cheese, bacon, and chives.